Model theory in compactly generated (tensor-)triangulated categories: Model theory in compactly generated triangulated categories

 \section{Model theory in compactly generated triangulated categories}

 \marginpar{secmodth}

 We use formulas to specify the definable subsets of objects of ${\cal T}$.
-In order to set these up, we choose a sub{\em set} ${\cal G}$ of ${\cal T}^{\rm c}$ and we take the (opposite of the) full subcategory on ${\cal G}$ to be the category of sorts.
+In order to set these up, we choose a sub{\em set} ${\cal G}$ of ${\cal T}^{\rm c}$ which we will assume to be generating in the sense that, if $X\in {\cal T}$, then $(G,X)=0$ for every $G\in {\cal G}$ implies $X=0$, and we take the (opposite of the) full subcategory on ${\cal G}$ to be the category of sorts.
 For convenience, we will assume that ${\cal G}$ is equivalent to ${\cal T}^{\rm c}$, that is, contains at least one isomorphic copy of each compact object of ${\cal T}$.
 By ${\cal L}_{\cal G}$ we denote the resulting language, meaning the resulting set of formulas.

 We could take a smaller category of sorts, for instance, if ${\cal T}$ is monogenic, generated by a single compact object $S$, then we could consider the 1-sorted language based on $S$.
 The obvious question is whether this would suffice, in the sense that every set definable in the larger language would also be definable in the 1-sorted language.
 We don't pursue this here, but the relative approach and results in \cite{GarkPre1}, \cite{GarkPre2} should be helpful in answering this question.